School Fees & Charges

 All these costs occur at the beginning of secondary schooling and at other times as required.

 Each student must wear the College Uniform at all times, particularly when going to and from school and other occasions as directed.
 The approved sport Uniform must be worn for Physical Education classes, games and matches.
-A Uniform exchange shop provides used uniforms at reduced costs.
+A second hand uniform shop is located at the Vermont South Campus.

 Each student must possess and use an official College Bag.
 These can be purchased from the Cashier’s Office at the College.